at-aaims/DataSiftML/README.md

 ### Subsampling nekRS CSV data files

-To use CSV files as input for subsampling, we add `--dtype csv`:
+To use CSV files as input for subsampling, we add `--dtype csv`, e.g., if the CSV data files are in a folder called `./nekrs_data`, we can run the following:

     > python subsample_maxent.py -ns 1000 -nc 20 --dtype csv --path ./nekrs_data

+    > python subsample_random.py -ns 1000 --dtype csv --path ./nekrs_data

+    > python subsample_full.py --path ./data --dtype csv --path ./nekrs_data

 ### Then train the neural network